AstrobioMike/NASA-GeneLab-working/Metagenomics/Remove_human_reads_from_raw_data/GL-DPPD-7105-A.md

 |:------|:-----:|------:|
 |kraken2|`kraken2 -v`|[https://github.com/DerrickWood/kraken2/wiki](https://github.com/DerrickWood/kraken2/wiki)|

-> \* Exact versions utilized for a given dataset are available along with the processing code for each specific dataset (this is due to how the system may need to be updated regularly).
+> \* Exact versions utilized for a given dataset are available along with the processing commands for each specific dataset (this is due to how the system may need to be updated regularly).

 ---

+# General processing overview with example commands

 ## 1. Build kraken2 database